-The United Nations define it as development that meets the needs of the present without compromising the ability of future generations.
+The United Nations defines it as development that meets the needs of the present without compromising the ability of future generations.

 Can we deliver, can we build systems and can we deliver our business needs in a way that can go on forever?
 What are the cloud providers doing?

 They all have strong commitments to be fully sustainable in the next number of years.
-And it’s not through offsetting, greenwashing or vanity stuff.
+And it’s not through offsetting, greenwashing, or vanity stuff.
 They are truly going green.
-By building out renewable energy, waste management systems and holistic sustainable life cycles.
+By building out renewable energy, waste management systems, and holistic sustainable life cycles.
 They are at the forefront of this sustainability revolution.
-For those who are still on premise, you need to question your ability to be fully sustainable by 2025.
+For those who are still on premises, you need to question your ability to be fully sustainable by 2025.

 AWS Sustainability Approach

 Mark and I are friendly with Adrian Cockcroft who heads up Sustainability at AWS.
-We have been talking for the last couple years.
-And he gave us an early heads up that they were thinking about Sustainability.
+We have been talking for the last couple of years.
+And he gave us an early heads-up that they were thinking about Sustainability.
 He actually created a concept.

 AWS has a shared responsibility concept.
 They run the compute or computer and you run the software.
 So there’s a line between their responsibility and your responsibility as a cloud user.
 Adrian took that same concept and applied that to sustainability.

-AWS has responsibility for the data centre, cooling the servers, and managing water usage etc. Everything that is needed to build a data centre.
+AWS has responsibility for the data centre, cooling the servers, managing water usage, etc. Everything that is needed to build a data centre.
 And that’s what they report on.
 Your responsibility, as a customer, is for the cloud software you write.
-Your stored data, how you deploy things and recency of your code.
-AWS are not going to tell you to write more efficient software.
+Your stored data, how you deploy things, and the recency of your code.
+AWS is not going to tell you to write more efficient software.
 That’s your responsibility.